 And love rebirth.
 Many loves.
-And talking about love…at those time even my love for painting blossomed again.
+And talking about love…at those times even my love for painting blossomed again.
 I drew, I painted, but I wasn’t satisfied.
-Painting was a beautful way of inner meditation, but it was slow (that’s why it was a meditation way, indeed).
-A paint required hours to see the light.
+Painting was a beautiful way of inner meditation, but it was slow (that’s why it was a meditation way, indeed).
+Paint required hours to see the light.
 It was fragile.
 It required a lot of space to store, a space I hadn’t.
-Anyway, I started again to paint but I realized I didn’t have the technical skills and instruments I needed in order to translate in a paint the images I had in my mind and in my heart.
+Anyway, I started again to paint but I realized I didn’t have the technical skills and instruments I needed in order to translate in paint the images I had in my mind and in my heart.
 And most of all, even when I was able to do it,

-it was impossible to share a paint with many people.
+it was impossible to share paint with many people.

 I shot.
 I shot everything.
 I even shot cheese on the table.
 I shot photographs of ashtrays in my house.
 I shot smoked cigarettes.

 I borrowed my parents’ point and shoot digital camera, but very soon that wasn’t enough.
 It had too many limits for me.